internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 The objective of this RFC is to provide the governance overview of onboarding a member.
-This RFC defines the onboarding process for a new member as well as the requirements for entities who wish to join. he RFC details out the process of member onboarding starting from Qualification of a Member and Application stages through to the Activation and operation policies.
+This RFC defines the onboarding process for a new member as well as the requirements for entities who wish to join.
+The RFC details out the process of member onboarding starting from the qualification of a member and application stages through to the activation and operation policies.

 ## Motivation